showell-labs/react-native-fs-fork/README.md

       on the device, and its external storage.
     - [mkdir()] &mdash; Creates folder(s) at the given path.
     - [moveFile()] &mdash; Moves a file (or a folder with files) to a new location.
+    - [pathForGroup()] &mdash; (iOS only) Returns the absolute path to the directory shared for all applications with the same security group identifier.
     - [pickFile()] &mdash; Prompts user to select file(s) with help of a platform-provided file picker UI.
     - [read()] &mdash; Reads a fragment of file content.